 4.2.1.
 14C Primary Production

 14C-derived estimates of NPP are from field incubations conducted during P1604 and from a general algorithm based on CCE field incubations for P1706 (Stukel et al. 2019).
-Both are defined as NPP14C and treated the same
+Both are defined as NPP14C and treated the same.